-The Most Powerful Storm Of 2018 Is Heading Towards Japan, And It Doesn’t Look Good
+The Most Powerful Storm Of 2018 Is Heading Toward Japan, And It Doesn’t Look Good

 With September beginning tomorrow, 2018 is already beginning to wind down.
 However, this year is far from over, and there’s still a lot of time for natural disasters to strike.
-The largest storm of 2018 is making its way towards Japan, which is concerning many of the residents in its projected path.
+The largest storm of 2018 is making its way toward Japan, which is concerning many of the residents in its projected path.

 Super Typhoon Jebi began swirling to life earlier this week, beginning its cycle near Guam on August 27.
 In a matter of days, it has evolved into a massive storm, one that could wreak serious havoc on the people of Japan.
-According to Weather, the eye is already 20 miles wide, and the accompanying winds have reached 175mph.
+According to Weather, the eye is already 20 miles wide, and the accompanying winds have reached 175 mph.

 At its current rate, Jebi is developing into the largest storm of 2018.
-It has grown from a tropical storm to a Category 5 super typhoon, with its current wind speeds rivaling those of hurricanes Irma and Maria, which each saw winds of 180mph and 175mph respectively.
-Luckily, the storm will not be this strong when it finally reaches Japan, and will likely be a Category 2-3 once it makes landfall.
+It has grown from a tropical storm to a Category 5 super typhoon, with its current wind speeds rivaling those of hurricanes Irma and Maria, which each saw winds of 180 mph and 175 mph respectively.
+Luckily, the storm will not be this strong when it finally reaches Japan, and will likely be a Category 2 or 3 storm once it makes landfall.

 Analysts are currently unsure where exactly Jebi will hit, but everyone along the southern coast of Japan should be expecting some unpleasant weather.
 The typhoon is expected to slam into Honshu on Tuesday, before making its way up to Hokkaido.